-The grant date fair value of employee stock options was estimated using a Black-Scholes option-pricing model with the following weightedaverage assumptions:
+The grant date fair value of stock options was estimated using a Black-Scholes option-pricing model with the following assumptions:

-Year Ended Year Ended December 31, 2021 2020 Expected term (in years) 5.29 - 6.08 5.00 - 6.06 Expected volatility 75.27% - 75.79% 74.27% - 75.61% Risk-free interest rate 0.65% - 0.80% 0.27% - 0.45% Expected dividend yield -
+Year Ended D Year Ended December 31, 2022 2021 Expected term (in years) 1.00 - 6.08 5.29 - 6.08 Expected volatility 63.41% - 106.03% 75.27% - 75.79% Risk-free interest rate 1.40% - 3.62% 0.65% - 0.80% Expected dividend yield

 The determination of the fair value of stock options on the date of grant using a Black-Scholes option-pricing model is affected by the estimated fair value of the Company's common stock, as well as assumptions regarding a number of variables that are complex, subjective and generally require significant judgment to determine.
-The valuation assumptions were determined as follows:
+The Company estimates the fair value of its common stock based on the closing quoted market price of its common stock as reported on the Nasdaq Capital Market.